bhaidar/bhaidar.github.io/_posts/2018-09-10-create-aspnet-core-app-with-dotnet-cli-push-to-azure-portal-using-git.md

 ### Stage Web App files

-To let Git know about your web app files, you need to add all the files to the **Working Directory** of Git.
+To inform Git about your web app files, you need to add all the files to the **Working Directory** of Git.

 ````
 git add .